dfdao/game/eth/contracts/Tokens.md

 > | 0x01 | 0x03| 0x01 | 0x01 | ...

-Under the hood, we simply calculate the value of the given property (Epic Artifact = 3), convert it to hex (0x03), and place it in the appropriate location (TokenInfo.ArtifactRarity = 2, so place 0x03 two chunks from the left).
+Under the hood, we simply calculate the value of the given property (Epic Artifact = 3), convert it to hex (0x03), and place it in the appropriate location (ArtifactInfo.ArtifactRarity = 2, so place 0x03 two chunks from the left).

 To decode, we just reverse this process.
 Given the id `0x010301010000.....`, I know that it is an Epic Monoliths Artifact from the Ocean Biome.

-You can see the actual encoding and decoding take place in `DFToken.sol/encodeArtifact` and `DFToken.sol/decode Artifact`.
+You can see the actual encoding and decoding take place in `LibArtifact.sol/encode` and `LibArtifact.sol/decode`.

 ### Minting